vorotina/design/README.md

 ```

 where "src" describes the message received from the bridge

 "target" describes the message to be broadcast over PureMVC as a notification

-transformFn parameter is optional, a Function that can be used to transform the message payload data into another data type
+transformFn parameter is optional, a function that can be used to transform the message payload data into another data type

 #### oet-lib/bus is used on nexgen side